-Rendezvous in Zinal
+Rendezvous in Chamonix.

-The trip begins with a welcome meeting in the hotel at around 7pm on Saturday evening.
-Your guide will brief you on the itinerary and update you on the prevailing weather and snow conditions for the week.
+The tour begins with a welcome meeting in Chamonix at around 7pm on Saturday evening.
+Your guides will brief you on the itinerary, update you on the prevailing weather and snow conditions for the week and carry out an equipment check.
 It is also an opportunity for you to ask any last minute questions.